For easy printing, download the Public Utility Regulatory Policies Act Issue Brief.

 American Public Power Association Position

 APPA has increasingly heard from its members that PURPA’s mandatory purchase obligation has forced them to buy QF power they do not need, often at rates that are higher than what can be obtained from the market.
-For public power utilities that are under contract with joint action agencies for all of their power needs, this obligation to buy power from QFs may interfere with their power supply contracts.
-In addition, it can also impact their long-term generation capacity planning when they are unexpectedly required to purchase power not accounted for in their integrated resource plan.
+It can also impact their long-term generation capacity planning when they are unexpectedly required to purchase power not accounted for in their integrated resource plan.

 In enacting PURPA, the Association does not believe Congress ever intended for utilities to have to buy power they do not need, at rates typically higher than what is available on the market.
 APPA supports FERC’s pending effort to reform its PURPA regulations to reflect the modern energy landscape.
-For the same reasons, APPA supports the PUPRA Modernization Act because it directs FERC to relax its one-mile rule so that it is a rebuttable presumption instead of a firm rule.
-This will provide utilities and other stakeholders with potential redress when a renewable developer splits a larger project into smaller ones located just over a mile apart to meet PURPA’s 80 MW QF capacity limit as implemented in FERC regulations.
+For the same reasons, APPA supports the PUPRA Modernization Act because it would direct FERC to relax its one-mile rule so that it is a rebuttable presumption instead of a firm rule.
+This would provide utilities and other stakeholders with potential redress when a renewable developer splits a larger project into smaller ones located just over a mile apart to meet PURPA’s 80 MW QF capacity limit as implemented in FERC regulations.
 The Association also supports the inclusion of language in the bill to allow self-regulated public power utilities to be relieved of new mandatory purchases from small power production QFs when the public power utilities determine they do not need the additional energy.